williamhuybui/Blockbuster-Movie-Trends/Readme.md

 The average rating is 6.845, ranging from 4.8 (Independent Day) to 8.3 (Inception).

 Avengers: Endgame unsurprisingly made more money than any movie in history with $2.4b in profit.
-The lowest one come from Dark Phoenix with $45m.
+The lowest one comes from Dark Phoenix with $45m.
 The average profit of this top 220 movies is $538m

 #### 2) Which MPAA rating attracts the most audience?
 ![Movie type](https://github.com/williamhuybui/Blockbuster-Movie-Trends/blob/master/Picture/movie_type.png)